Hajar-90/Q-A-OLLAMA-RAG-DOC/source/index.rst

+..
+Q-A-OLLAMA-RAG-DOC documentation master file, created by sphinx-quickstart on Sun Dec 02 2024.

 Welcome to the Q-A-OLLAMA-RAG-DOC documentation!
 =================================================

-Welcome to the official documentation for the **Q-A-OLLAMA-RAG-DOC** project.
-This project integrates the **Ollama** framework with **Retrieval Augmented Generation (RAG)** to provide a robust solution for querying and generating documents in a highly efficient manner.
-This documentation provides comprehensive information on how to set up, use, and modify the project.
+This is the documentation for the **Q-A-OLLAMA-RAG-DOC** project.
+Here you can find all the details regarding the setup, usage, and features of this app.

 Contents
 ---------